Cricket World Cup: Virat Kohli century steers India to fourth straight win vs Bangladesh after Hardik Pandya injury

 Virat Kohli's unbeaten 103 steered World Cup favourites India to a fourth win from four as his side beat Bangladesh by seven wickets - but the host nation are now sweating on the fitness of Hardik Pandya.

-Kohli clinched his 48th one-day international century from 97 balls with the match-winning six as he and KL Rahul (34no off 34) plotted how to get the former to three figures at the backend of India's successful chase of 257 in Pune.
+Kohli clinched his 48th one-day international century - just one shy of Sachin Tendulkar's record in the format - from 97 balls with the match-winning six as he and KL Rahul (34no off 34) plotted how to get the former to three figures at the backend of India's successful chase of 257 in Pune.

 The 34-year-old turned down singles late in the innings as he looked for the twos and boundaries he needed to reach his ton and achieved the milestone when he smoked Nasum Ahmed over deep midwicket as India triumphed with 51 balls to spare.

-India's victory over a Bangladesh side shorn of regular captain Shakib Al Hasan due to a quad niggle moves them level on points with New Zealand at the top of the standings ahead of the sides' meeting in Dharamshala on Sunday.
+India's victory over a Bangladesh side shorn of regular captain Shakib Al Hasan due to a quad niggle moves them level on points with New Zealand at the top of the standings ahead of the teams' meeting in Dharamshala on Sunday, a game Hardik could now be a doubt for.

 Bangladesh 256-8 from 50 overs: Liton Das (66 from 82 balls), Tanzid Hasan (51 from 43 balls); Ravindra Jadeja (2-38), Jasprit Bumrah (2-41)